from a handpicked tutor in LIVE 1-to-1 classes

 5. | FAQs on Equation of a Line |

-What is the Equation of a Line?
+What is Equation of a Line?

 The equation of a line can be formed with the help of the slope of the line and a point on the line.
 Let us understand more about the slope of the line and the needed point on the line, to better understand the formation of the equation of a line.
 The slope of the line is the inclination of the line with the positive x-axis and is expressed as a numeric integer, fraction, or the tangent of the angle it makes with the positive x-axis.
-The point refers to a point in the coordinate system with the x coordinate and the y coordinate
+The point refers to a point on the with the x coordinate and the y coordinate

 Standard Form of Equation of a Line